vinyl704/helium-hotspot-nearby-v2/README.md

 # helium-hotspot-nearby

 ### What is this?
-This app shows you how many Helium hotspot miners are close to (or far from) you.
+This app shows you how many Helium hotspot miners are close to (or far from) your current location.

 The way it works is:
 1. You grant the site permission to use your GPS location.